SimonKur/media-similarity-nlp/README.md

-# Media Simialrity Analysis of Swedish News Articles (NLP Project)
+# Media Similarity Analysis of Swedish News Articles (NLP Project)

 ## Overview
 This project develops a semantic media similarity index for Swedish news articles using transformer-based language models.
 The objective is to quantify how closely media narratives align with expansionary or contractionary fiscal policy language.